nextflow-io/nf-prov/README.md

 prov {
   enabled = true
   formats {
-    legacy {
+    bco {
-      file = 'manifest.json'
+      file = 'bco.json'
       overwrite = true
     }
+    wrroc {
+      file = 'ro-crate-metadata.json'
+      overwrite = true
     }
   }
+}
 ```

-Finally, run your Nextflow pipeline.
+Any number of formats can be specified.
 You do not need to modify your pipeline script in order to use the `nf-prov` plugin.

-The plugin will automatically produce the specified provenance reports at the end of the workflow run.
+When you run your Nextflow pipeline, the plugin will automatically produce the specified provenance reports at the end of the run.

 ## Configuration

 *The `file`, `format`, and `overwrite` options have been deprecated since version 1.2.0.
 Use `formats` instead.*

+*The `legacy` format was removed in version 1.5.0.
+Consider using [data lineage](https://nextflow.io/docs/latest/data-lineage.html) instead.*

 The following options are available: